 See Day 3 for today's itinerary.

-This morning you enjoy an included visit to Houmas House Plantation and Gardens.
-This antebellum estate was completed in 1828 and with 38 lush acres of gardens, ponds and a majestic live oak alley, Houma makes for a wonderful stop.
-Next you follow the river road north to the very first established settlement on the Mississippi River.
+This morning you visit Houmas House Plantation and Gardens.
+This antebellum estate was completed in 1828 and with 38 lush acres of gardens, ponds and a majestic live oak alley, Houmas House makes for a wonderful stop.
+Next, you follow the river road north to the very first established settlement on the Mississippi River.
 The original capital of the Mississippi Territory, Natchez, was at the heart of the slave trade and is the birthplace of the Mississippi riverboat.
 Why not go on a self-guided walking tour through the streets of Natchez' historic district with over 50 antebellum homes and historic churches.
-Worthy of a visit is the `Under the Hill' area made famous by Mark Twain, or explore one of the most interesting cemeteries in the South.
-You'll overnight in the historic Briars B&B which offers the charm of the 'Old South'.
+Worthy of a visit is the 'Under the Hill' area made famous by Mark Twain, or explore one of the most interesting cemeteries in the South.

-Next it's onto Clarksdale and the Hopson Plantation, which is the former home of legendary blues pianist Pinetop Perkins.
+Next up is Clarksdale and the Hopson Plantation, which is the former home of legendary blues pianist Pinetop Perkins.
 It is also where they tested the International Harvester automated cotton picker.
-Your leader will give you some history including the system of sharecropping and the evolution of the cotton industry that shaped life for so many in this region.
-Clarksdale is also home to the infamous `Crossroads', where legend has it that blues musician Robert Johnson sold his soul to the devil.
-Within the town you'll find the Delta Blues Museum, a literal blues shrine of artefacts and memorabilia, as well as actor Morgan Freeman's Ground Zero Blues Club.
-Red's is definitely worth a visit for live music - an authentic `juke joint' where you'll be transported to the real heart of the South!
+Your leader will give you some history including the system of sharecropping and the evolution of the cotton industry.
+Clarksdale is also home to the infamous 'Crossroads', where legend has it that blues musician Robert Johnson sold his soul to the devil.
+Within the town itself you'll find the Delta Blues Museum, a literal blues shrine of artefacts and memorabilia, as well as actor Morgan Freeman's Ground Zero Blues Club.
+Red's is definitely worth a visit for live music - an authentic 'juke joint' where you'll be transported to the real heart of the South!

-You also have the chance to visit the iconic Sun Studio which opened in 1950 and is a place where many great names have passed through, from Howlin' Wolf to Johnny Cash, and you may like to visit the Gibson guitar factory to completely immerse yourself in the fascinating musical heritage of this city.
-There's also an opportunity to hear gospel music on Sunday morning.
+You also have the chance to visit Sun Studio which opened in 1950 and is a place where many great names have passed through, from Howlin' Wolf to Johnny Cash; or the Gibson guitar factory to completely immerse yourself in the fascinating musical heritage of this city.
 Outside of music, the National Civil Rights Museum located in the former Lorraine Hotel, at the site where Martin Luther King was assassinated, is well worth a visit.

 See Day 8 for information on today’s itinerary.

-From Memphis you make your way to Nashville - the undisputed capital of country music.
-Home to the Country Music Hall of Fame and the famous Wildhorse Saloon, Nashville offers the perfect opportunity to try some line dancing.
+Make your way to Nashville - the undisputed capital of country music.
+Home to the Country Music Hall of Fame and the famous Wildhorse Saloon, Nashville offers the perfect opportunity to try some line dancing (select nights only).
 Broadway is lined with honky-tonks and intimate live music venues playing not only country, but all genres of music.